Jb05s/jb05s.github.io/_posts/2020-09-16-Attacking-Windows-Lateral-Movement-with-Impacket.md

 ---
 In this short post, I'd like to discuss a few tools available in [Impacket](https://github.com/SecureAuthCorp/impacket) and what these tools are doing "under the hood".

+__Note: The processes shown in this blog post were performed in a personal lab environment and for the sole purpose of discussing the topics covered in this post.__

 The Situation
 ---